Facetotecta

 Facetotecta is a poorly known subclass of thecostracan crustaceans.
 The adult forms have never been recognized, and the group is known only from its larvae, the "y-nauplius" and "y-cyprid" larvae.
 The only known genus is Hansenocaris in the family Hansenocarididae.
 They are mostly found in the north Atlantic Ocean, neritic waters around Japan, and the Mediterranean Basin, where they also survive in brackish water.
+The adults are probably endoparasites of unknown hosts.

 History

 The German zoologist Christian Andreas Victor Hensen first collected facetotectans from the North Sea in 1887 but assigned them to the copepod family Corycaeidae; later Hans Jacob Hansen named them "y-nauplia", assuming them to be the larvae of unidentified barnacles.
 More recently, it has been suggested that, since there is a potential gap in the tantulocarid life cycle, y-larvae may be the larvae of tantulocarids.
 However, this would be "a very tight fit", and it is more likely that the adult forms have not yet been seen.
 Genetic analysis using 18S ribosomal DNA reveal Facetotecta to be the sister group to the remaining Thecostraca (Ascothoracida and Cirripedia).